karthick-pandi/karthick-pandi/README.md

 # Hi, I am Karthick,
-Aspiring full-Stack developer skilled in all aspects of front-end and MERN stack technologies.
+Working full-Stack developer skilled in all aspects of front-end and MERN stack technologies.
 Looking forward to bringing creative and strong technical skills to the working environment.